johangithub/AFMAN11-217v1/chp16.md

 16.1.7.
 Go around at DH if the runway environment is not in sight or if any of the above tolerances are exceeded.

 + 16.1.7.1.
-NOTE: These procedures are intended for use by Category II ILS certified aircrews only.
-Individual MAJCOM directives and aircraft manuals have established minimum equipment requirements and restrictions that must be complied with prior to initiating a Category II ILS approach.
+NOTE: These procedures are intended for use by Category II ILS certified aircrews only. <strong><em>Individual MAJCOM directives and aircraft manuals have established minimum equipment requirements and restrictions that must be complied with prior to initiating a Category II ILS approach.</em></strong>

 ##### Figure 16.1.
 Category II ILS.
 ![fig16_1](figs/fig16_1.png)